yorkeccak/bio/README.md

 ### Choosing Between Ollama and LM Studio

-BioMed Research AI supports both **Ollama** and **LM Studio** for running local LLMs.
+Bio supports both **Ollama** and **LM Studio** for running local LLMs.
 Both are free, private, and work offline - choose based on your preferences:

 **🦙 Ollama** - Best for developers and terminal users
 - ✅ Lightweight and fast